-Nurse anesthetists, nurse midwives, and nurse practitioners, also referred to as advanced practice registered nurses, must earn at least a master’s degree in one of the specialty roles.
-APRNs must also be licensed registered nurses in their state and pass a national certification exam, and have a state APRN license.
+Nurse anesthetists, nurse midwives, and nurse practitioners, also referred to as advanced practice registered nurses (APRNs), must have at least a master’s degree in their specialty role.
+APRNs also must be licensed registered nurses in their state, pass a national certification exam, and have a state APRN license.

-An APRN must become a licensed registered nurse (RN) before pursuing education in one of the advanced practice roles.
-Many programs also require some period of clinical experience, and a strong background in science is helpful.
+An APRN must have a registered nursing (RN) license before pursuing education in one of the advanced practice roles, and a strong background in science is helpful.

 Licenses, Certifications, and Registrations

 The National Board of Certification and Recertification for Nurse Anesthetists (NBCRNA) offers the National Certification Examination (NCE).
-Certified registered nurse anesthetists (CRNAs) must recertify every 2 years, which includes 40 hours of continuing education.
+Certified registered nurse anesthetists (CRNAs) must maintain their certification through the Continued Professional Certification (CPC) Program.

-The American Midwifery Certification Board offers the Certified Nurse-Midwife and Certified Midwife designations.
-Individuals with these designations must recertify every 5 years.
+The American Midwifery Certification Board offers the Certified Nurse-Midwife (CNM).
+Individuals with this designation must recertify via the Certificate Maintenance Program.

 Communication skills.
-Advanced practice registered nurses must be able to communicate with patients and other health care professionals to ensure that the appropriate course of action is understood.
+Advanced practice registered nurses have to be able to communicate with patients and other healthcare professionals to ensure the appropriate course of action.

 Critical-thinking skills.
-ARPNs must be able to assess changes in a patient’s health, quickly determining the most appropriate course of action and if a consultation with another health care professional is needed.
+APRNs must be able to assess changes in a patient’s health, quickly determine the most appropriate course of action, and decide if a consultation with another healthcare professional is needed.

 Compassion.
-Nurses should be caring and sympathetic when treating patients who are in pain or who are experiencing emotional distress.
+APRNs should be caring and sympathetic when treating patients.

 Detail oriented.
-APRNs must be responsible and detail oriented because they provide various treatments and medications that affect the health of their patients.
-During an evaluation, they must pick up on even the smallest changes in a patient’s condition.
+APRNs need to be thorough in providing treatments and medications that affect their patients’ health.
+During an evaluation, they must notice even small changes in a patient’s condition.

 Resourcefulness.
-APRNs must know where to find the answers that they need in a timely fashion.
+APRNs should know where to find the answers that they need.

-Because the APRN designation is in itself an advancement of one’s career, many APRNs choose to remain in this role for the duration of their career.
-Some APRNs may take on managerial or administrative roles, while others go into academia.
-APRNs who earn a doctoral degree may conduct independent research or work in an interprofessional research team.
+Some APRNs take on managerial or administrative roles; others go into academia.
+APRNs who earn a doctoral degree may conduct independent research or work on an interprofessional research team.